kelvinmarcar/kelvinmarcar/README.md

 I work in data center operations and continuously build hands-on labs to strengthen my skills in enterprise IT administration.

 My focus is on Microsoft environments including Active Directory, Microsoft 365, identity management, device management, and enterprise infrastructure.
-I use home labs to simulate real-world administrative scenarios involving user management, security policies, device enrollment, and collaboration services.
+I use home labs to simulate real-world administrative scenarios involving user management, security policies, device enrollment, troubleshooting, and collaboration services.

 My goal is to continue developing practical experience in enterprise IT environments while progressing toward system administration and cloud administration roles.